LoginRadius/docs/content/references/sdk/golang/index.md

 ```

 Replace the placeholders in the config object with your LoginRadius credentials apikey, apisecret, sitename.
-These can be obtained from [here](https://dashboard.loginradius.com/dashboard)
+These can be obtained from [here](https://dashboard.loginradius.com/dashboard).
+Also, whitelist your application domain as explained in [this document](/tutorial/golang/#whitelist-domain).

 Many API calls included in this SDK must be completed with an access token, which can be obtained after calling the Authentication Login API and reading the token from the response or from generating an access token through the UID in the Accounts API.